Darkcast/tids/README.md

 <br>

 # Licencing
-This project is strictly for **non-commercial use**, including personal and educational purposes.
-Commercial exploitation is **not permitted**.
+This project is strictly for **NON-COMMERCIAL USE**, including personal and educational purposes.
+Commercial exploitation is **not permitted** unless authorized by the developer.